dariopalminio/jira-forge-daro-portfolio-tree/doc/README.md

 - Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.

 ### Fake mode
-For false mode comment and uncomment imports in global.config.ts file
+For app FAKE mode comment and uncomment imports in global.config.ts file

 ## Support